 Built in 1949, by Levingston Shipbuilding of Orange, Texas (hull #443) as the Barbara Moran for the Moran Towing Company of New York, New York.

-She was a single screw tug rated at 1,750 horsepower.
+In 2004, the tug was scrapped.
+Powered by a single, Cleveland 16-278A diesel electric engine.
+She was a single screw tug, rated at 1,750 horsepower.

 (Don Waldeck, Hugh Ware, David Boone, George Barrett)